Margarete Feinstein | On Family Legacy

 A Small Town in Germany

-This summer LMU Jewish Studies professor Margarete Feinstein will attend a dedication ceremony in the city hall of Willstätt, Baden-Württemberg, a small Alsatian town on the German side of the Rhein across from Strasbourg.
+This summer LMU Jewish Studies professor Margarete Feinstein will attend a dedication ceremony in the city hall of Willstätt, Baden-Württemberg, a small town on the German side of the Rhein across from Strasbourg.
 The town is honoring a man who never lived within its city limits and yet that man bore the name Willstätter, literally meaning from the town of Willstätt.
 How did this happen, and how is this occasion an act of reconciliation after the Holocaust?

 In the early 17th century, Willstätt consisted of fifty houses clustered around a castle and a lumber mill.
 A few of the homes were those of Jews who served primarily as livestock dealers to the surrounding farmers.
 The local count increasingly granted the Jewish residents greater economic freedom, but the Thirty Years War decimated the region, and in 1632, Willstätt was razed to the ground by invading forces.